Review of Amazon Mechanical Turk

 - Amazon was having trouble verifying these accounts and a lot of fraud was occurring from outside the United States.

 - There were many requester complaints about the quality of work from foreign IP addresses

-The majority American workers, will not work for so little.
-New, international or naive workers were the ones completing these tasks.
+The majority of American workers, will not work for so little.
+New, international, or naive workers were the ones completing these tasks.
 Now, this mediocre work is not being carried out promptly anymore.